philippfrenzel/yii2slidebars/README.md

  + Set the side of your Slidebars by adding modifier classes.
  + Add control classes to elements to use the Slidebars.

+## Add Control Classes
+There are optional classes which when applied to elements, can be used control the Slidebars.
+If you do not wish to use these, you can set your own elements to control the Slidebars using the API.

+.sb-toggle-left can be used to toggle the left Slidebar.
+If clicked when the Slidebar is closed, it will open, if clicked when open, it will close.

+.sb-toggle-right can be used to toggle the right Slidebar.
+If clicked when the Slidebar is closed, it will open, if clicked when open, it will close.

+.sb-open-left can be used to open the left Slidebar when clicked.

+.sb-open-right can be used to open the right Slidebar when clicked.

+.sb-close can be used to close either Slidebar when clicked.

+## View Code

 And finaly the view should look like this:

 ```php